margined-protocol/mrgnd-io/content/posts/home.md

 author = "Margined Protocol"
 +++

-**Margined Protocol** is a set of generalised protocols for building margin engines and more on public blockchain networks.

 As more financial use-cases are deployed on public blockchain networks common standards and frameworks will be required.

-Not just for tokenisation of assets but also:
+**Margined Protocol** is a set of generalised protocols for building and deploying margin engines, and more, on public blockchain networks.

+The project aims to enable the deployment of _traditional financial_ use-cases onto public blockchain networks, whilst also providing a smart contract and tooling library that can be used in _decentralised finance_ applications.

+In addition to providing generalised smart contracts for applications including:

+* _virtual_ Automated Market Makers
-* Valuation and Margin Methodologies
+* Margin and Valuation Engines
+* _Smart_ Financial Collateral Arrangements

+**Margined Protocol** will also provide off-chain tools and services for:

+* Automation of Post-Trade Operations
+* Tokenisation of Traditional Financial Assets
-* Risk Management
+* On- and Off-Chain Risk Management
-* Clearing and Settlement

-**Margined Protocol**'s frameworks will enable traditional financial players to interact with and adopt public blockchain applications such as AMMs, perpetuals and others.
-Whilst also enabling those counterparties to create bespoke bilateral trade arrangements and use on-chain risk management tools and analytics.

-## Why is this important?

-Increasing the adoption of public blockchain networks is critical for their long-term success as the existing settlement systems are creaking and highly centralised.
-Bringing traditional financial players to public networks will help create a more robust financial system whilst disrupting the power asymmetries that plague the current state.

-## Roadmap
+# Roadmap

+**Q1 2022**

+* v1 Terra Perpetuals
+    * Features:
+        * Generalised vAMM
+        * Generalised Perpetuals Margin Engine

+**Q2 2022**

+* v2 Terra Perpetuals
+    * Features:
+        * Governance Contract
+        * Generalised vAMM
-* v1 General Margin Engine Terra Blockchain
+        * Generalised Perpetuals Margin Engine

-    * Provides users the ability to create perpetual contracts on the Terra blockchain
+**Onwards**

+* Multichain Margin Engines
+    * Solana
+    * Ethereum
+* Smart Financial Collateral Arrangement
+* Develop Risk Management Tooling
+* Develop Digital Asset Securities Framework